Vaarallinen

 Hazardous waste

-Products that can pose a hazard to health or the environment are considered hazardous waste.
+Products that can pose a hazard to health or the environment are considered hazardous waste, for example:

 • energy-saving bulbs and fluorescent tubes